 Walking under the tree in summer you enter a huge vaulted green space that seems very special indeed.

-The tree is entered in the national Ancient Tree Inventory as having a girth of 6.25m. which means that it is probably over 300 years old.
-It's time to measure the girth again though!
+The tree is entered in the national Ancient Tree Inventory and we have recorded its girth as 6.43m. which means that it is probably over 300 years old.

 The images right and below show the tree after the first stage of its new management programme in January 2019.
 By comparing with the images above you can see that some of the crowded upper branches have been carefully removed.